BU-NU-CLOUD-SP16/Building-a-Network-Marketplace-with-XIA/README.md

 ## Where Are Projects Maintained
 ### XIA
 The [eXpressive Internet Architecture (XIA)](https://github.com/AltraMayor/XIA-for-Linux/wiki) is an experimental network architecture aimed at allowing applications and users to more accurately express their intent.
-Linux XIA is a native implementation of XIA in the Linux kernel.
-The project website is [here](https://github.com/AltraMayor/XIA-for-Linux/wiki).
+[Linux XIA](https://github.com/AltraMayor/XIA-for-Linux/wiki) is a native implementation of XIA in the Linux kernel.

 ### Open vSwitch
 Open vSwitch is a virtual multilayer network switch, it has two important components: (1) ovs-vswitchd, a userspace daemon that is essentially the same from one operating system and operating environment to another.
 (2) datapath kernel module, is usually written specially for the host operating system for performance.
 For more information, you can read the NSDI'15 paper ["The Design and Implementation of Open vSwitch"](http://openvswitch.org/support/papers/nsdi2015.pdf).